 Guild officers and professional staff

-As its No. 2 officer, Szekely oversees the local’s finances, a role that includes budgeting and setting fiscal priorities at a time of declining membership and upheaval in the news business.
-He is also chief enforcement officer, reviewing and deciding on requests from the local’s professional staff to arbitrate unresolved grievances with employers.
+As secretary-treasurer, Szekely oversaw the local’s finances, a role that includes budgeting and setting fiscal priorities at a time of declining membership and upheaval in the news business.
+He was also chief enforcement officer, reviewing and deciding on requests from the local’s professional staff to arbitrate unresolved grievances with employers.
 Finally, Szekely led the effort to revamp the local’s website, which remains a work in progress.

 During his years at Reuters, where he reported on numerous subjects, mostly from its Washington bureau, Szekely was a Guild activist on several levels and was involved in negotiating seven contracts.
 He served as chairman of the Reuters unit since 1990, local chairperson since 1995 (after being elected to the New York Guild’s Executive Committee in 1993) and a regional vice president on the Executive Council of the Guild’s parent union, The Newspaper Guild-Communications Workers of America.
 In 1989 he took a leave of absence from Reuters to work as a Guild organizer for six months.
 He is also the 2002 winner of the Thomas F. Keenan Newspaper Guild of New York service award.

 Szekely is a graduate of Northeastern University, where he majored in journalism.
 After working at newspapers in the Boston area, he joined Reuters in 1978, covering commodity and energy markets in New York.
 In 1983, he moved to the Washington bureau, where he covered securities regulation, economics, labor and political and general news.
 He is married to fellow Guild member Chizu Nomiyama, a Reuters desk editor in New York.